This model shows how to send Binary data over a serial link.

 Notice that when the data contains extraneous bytes (5 in this case) the FIFO Read BINARY block can handle and ignore this extra information.

 Scope 1 displays the received message 1 data.
 Scope 2 displays the received message 2 data.
 Scope 3 shows the transmitted byte stream.
-The gain block on the signal to Scope 3 is needed to make all elements of the vector non-virtual so the scope can see them.
+The gain block on the signal to Scope 3 makes the elements of the vector non-virtual so the scope can see them.

 To test this model: